reperiendi

 Thwoosh!

-Posted in Journal by reperiendi on 2006 December 13
+Posted in Journal by Mike Stay on 2006 December 13

 I spent yesterday morning building a water rocket with Martin for Aidan’s birthday present.
 It was based on a vague memory of one Dad made years ago.